Skip to content

 Gone are the days when you could cast your net wide, hoping to attract customers.
 In a changing world, customers expect companies to see them as individuals.
 A 2022 Accenture study found 64% of consumers wish companies would respond faster to meet their changing needs.

-Using a targeted customer insight strategy can significantly move you ahead of the competition by turning consumer insight into marketing that really resonates with your audience.
+Using a targeted customer insight strategy can significantly move you ahead of the competition by turning consumer insight analysis into marketing that really resonates with your audience.
 You already see businesses from supermarkets to streaming services sending you personalised recommendations off the back of customer insight.
 And with more tools than ever available to help you understand your customers’ needs and wants, you can use this targeted approach too.

 What is customer insight?